burrowsa/SparkCloud.jl/README.md

 # SparkCloud

-The SparkCloud.jl package allows you to communicate with a SparkCore device (or devices) via the SparkCloud API from Julia.
+The SparkCloud.jl package allows you to connect your Julia programs to any SparkCore device (or devices) via the SparkCloud API.

 ## Getting started ##